 3. Measuring 100 ML with Shot Glasses

 Did you know that two standard shot glasses together hold 100 ml?
-This can be a handy reference point, especially if you’re mixing drinks or need a quick measurement for a recipe.
-But be careful!
-Not all shot glasses are created equal.
+This can be a handy reference point, especially if you are mixing drinks or need a quick measurement for a recipe.
+But be careful, Not all shot glasses are created equal, as their volume may vary depending on the country.
 In the United States, a standard shot is 44 ml, while in other countries it might be 50 ml.
 Always check before you pour.

-This variation in shot glass sizes across different countries highlights an important point about measurements – they can sometimes differ based on location or context.
-It’s always a good idea to double-check your assumptions, especially when precision matters.
+This variation in shot glass sizes across different countries highlights an important point about measurements, they can sometimes differ based on location or context.
+It is always a good idea to double check your assumptions, especially when precision matters.

 “Cooking is all about people.
 Food is maybe the only universal thing that really has the power to bring everyone together.
 No matter what culture, everywhere around the world, people eat together.” – Guy Fieri